MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/install/install/installation-hangs-install-kb-update.md

 ## Resolution

-To resolve the issue, stop the Visual Studio Installer and then ensure Windows is up to date.
+To resolve the issue, stop the Visual Studio installer and ensure that Windows is up to date.
 In addition, confirm that any installed antivirus software is properly disabled.

-### For Windows 7, 8 or 8.1
+### For Windows 7, 8, or 8.1

 1. Enter _Control Panel_ in the search box of the taskbar to open **Control Panel**.
 2. Select **System and Security** > **Windows Update**.